Introduction

 Caveat

 Unfortunately, it looks too good to be true...
-What's the catch ?
-Where is the tradeoff ?
+What's the catch?
+Where is the tradeoff?

-To make this possible, it use a typestate pattern, but some of the types are hard to access as a user as they defined deep in the generated i18n module.
-This makes it difficult to write the type of a scoped context or a scoped locale.
+To make this possible, it uses a typestate pattern, but some of the types are hard to access as a user as they are defined deep in the generated i18n module.

-By default I18nContext<L, S> is only generic over L because the S scope is the "default" one provided by L, so you can easily write I18nContext<Locale>.
-But once you scope it the S parameters will look like i18n::namespaces::ns_namespace::subkeys::sk_subkeys::subkeys_subkeys.
+By default, I18nContext<L, S> is only generic over L because the S scope is the "default" one provided by L, so you can easily write I18nContext<Locale>.

 Yes.
 This is the path to the struct holding the keys of namespace.subkeys.